Hanoi (CNN) — I'm standing in a dark, large room in Hanoi's Hoa Lo Prison, where Vietnamese prisoners were once held by the French.

 Tai chi and lucky turtles

-Our next stop is Hoan Kiem Lake, a central point in the city to which all Hanoi residents seem to gravitate.
+Our next destination is Hoan Kiem Lake, a central point in the city to which all Hanoi residents seem to gravitate.
 In the morning, tai chi is practiced here.
 But at midday, when we arrive, it's filled with families enjoying the sunshine, teenage couples deep in conversation sitting on lake-side benches and some tourists with their cameras out.

 Made fresh daily, bia hoi is a popular type of Vietnamese draft beer.
 The cost?
 Less than 25 cents a glass.